 The University of Washington’s School of Nursing (UW SON) mission is to continue to be an innovative leader on the path to scientific nursing discovery.
 The school’s nursing research coursework focuses on four essential areas – Symptom Science, Innovative Interventions, Health through the Aging Process, and Health Equity.
 UW SON’s Office for Nursing Research manages about 175 pending and active research projects using $3.2 million in annual funding provided by the National Institutes of Health.
 Recent nursing research projects focus on Sleep Enhancements for teenagers and menopausal women.

-The University of Washington was established in 1861 and is recognized as a space grant and sea grant institution of higher learning.
+The University of Washington was established in 1861 and is recognized as a space-grant and sea-grant institution of higher learning.
 The school operates with three campuses located in Seattle, Bothell, and Tacoma.
 The University of Washington is considered the flagship school among the six public schools in the state of Washington.
 The University of Washington’s student enrollment is nearly 47,000.

 Emory University’s Woodruff School of Nursing offers a variety of ways to explore the world of nursing research.
 Emory’s nursing research areas of expertise include Urgent Care, Cancer, Anesthesia, Obesity, Gerontology, Diabetes, End of Life Care, Global Health, Public Health, Veteran’s Health, and Maternal & Infant Care, among many others.
-Nursing Research projects have studied Improvements in Heart Health with Exercise, Yoga for PTSD, and Isolating Fatigue Causes for Patients with Neck Cancer through $3.2+ million funding provided by the National Institutes of Health.
+Nursing Research projects have studied Improvements in Heart Health with Exercise, Yoga for PTSD, and Isolating Fatigue Causes for Patients with Neck Cancer through $3.2+ million in funding provided by the National Institutes of Health.

 Emory University is a private institution of higher learning established in 1836.
-The school is affiliated with the Methodist Episcopal Church and the 2nd oldest university in the state of Georgia.
+The school is affiliated with the Methodist Episcopal Church and is the 2nd oldest university in the state of Georgia.
 Emory University is organized among nine academic colleges/schools that serve nearly 15,500 students each semester.
 Emory’s endowment exceeds $7 billion, the sixteenth largest in the nation.

 The University of Maryland School of Nursing’s (UMSON) mission is to continue to improve and influence modern nursing standards through the establishment of groundbreaking nursing research opportunities.
 UMSON received more than $6 million in research funding from the National Institutes of Health in Fiscal Year 2018 to finance the school’s three unique research-funding centers.
 UMSON was one of the first nursing schools in the nation to offer a PhD program.
 The Office of Research and Scholarships offers monthly research seminars related to nursing research issues across a range of health care topics.
 U.S. News & World Report recognizes UMSON’s graduate and doctoral nursing programs as among the best.